Fast Track Regime - PIF

 Each PIF Application Form contains declarations given by the proposed Designated Administrator to the Commission and the Commission attaches great importance to these declarations.
 It expects Designated Administrators to be able to demonstrate that they have documentary evidence to support the declarations given, and to be able to produce that evidence immediately should the Commission request it.
-Guidance for Private Investment Fund Promoter due diligence can be found here.
+The Commission has published Guidance for Private Investment Fund Promoter due diligence.
 Designated Administrators who cannot substantiate their applications may find themselves excluded from participation in the Private Investment Fund regime.

 The application pack must contain:

 A fully completed, signed and dated PIF FORM.

 CONTROLLERS, DIRECTORS AND SENIOR OFFICERS OF THE PROMOTER

 Personnel who will exercise control or a significant function relating to the application must submit Online Personal Questionnaires through the Online PQ Portal.

 ONLINE PERSONAL QUESTIONNAIRE (“OPQ”) AND ONLINE APPOINTMENT ("OA")

 OPQs and/or OAs must be submitted through the Online PQ Portal for each natural person who is a beneficial owner, controller, partner, director, company secretary, money laundering reporting officer, money laundering compliance officer, compliance officer or manager of the Manager (if applicable) and for each natural person who is a Director of the Fund (if applicable).

 BUSINESS RISK ASSESSMENT (“BRA”)